6 Robo-Advisors With the Lowest Fees – Info You Need to Know

 Although clients get free automated investing advice, help is also available by phone from 10am – 8pm ET Monday through Friday, or via email at any time.

 WiseBanyan is an automated investment management robo-advisor that offers zero fees and account management for free.
-That’s right: $0 in fees!
+That’s right: $0 in management fees!
 WiseBanyan does offer an optional Wise Harvesting service for a 0.25% AUM fee.
 This is only for taxable accounts, and is capped at $20/month.
 This robo-advisor is appealing to new clients and beginning investors with its $1 minimum opening balance.

 WiseBanyan offers automated financial advice, automatic deposits, portfolio rebalancing, and the ability to create and fund goals-specific milestones.
 Available investment funds include Vanguard, iShares, and SPDR ETFs.
 Clients can also open Roth, traditional, SEP and rollover IRAs.
 Only individual investment accounts are available.
 Love this robo-advisor?
 WiseBanyan even offers a $20 signup bonus for clients with funded accounts who refer their friends.